jaideep2403/My_Devops_notes/DevOps_SRE_ques.md

 - difference between SLA, SLI , SLO.
 - how did you setup grafana and prrometheus.
 - any automation you performed?

+## Quantiphi Analytics
+- introduce yourself.
+- how did you achive reduction in provisioning time.
+- write script to compare 3 nos python or bash.
+- write sample gitlab-yml file
+- explain what is stages in pipeline.
+- write dockerfile to reduce image size.
+- diff between copy and add.
+- diff between run , cmd , entrypoint.
+- ex we have npm install -- which we can run , and which we cant run.
+- explain boot process in linux
+- diff files structure in linux
+- difference in df and du command.
+- different kinds in yaml manifests.
+- which components in k8s help to schedule pods.
+- difference between statefull and stateless applications
+- ex I have a python application, can I consider statefull or stateless.
+- some data is stored in DB how to access in k8s cluster.
+- some reources are deployed on aws some on gcp , how to connect them.
+- how to print output on ec2 ip using terraform.
+- we are having apps running inside ec2,infra provisioned by terraform.. is terraform good option to upgrade the apps.
+- explain 3 tier architecture
+-